 Biden condemns "despicable" acts of antisemitism at Holocaust remembrance ceremony

-Washington — President Biden delivered the keynote address at the U.S. Holocaust Memorial Museum's Annual Day of Remembrance Celebration on Tuesday, where he condemned a rise in antisemitism in the wake of Hamas' Oct.
+Washington — In an address marking a Holocaust day of remembrance, President Joe Biden condemned what he called a "ferocious surge" in antisemitism in the wake of Hamas' Oct.
 7 attack on Israel.

-"Now, here we are, not 75 years later, but just 7 and a half months later, and people are already forgetting, they're already forgetting that Hamas released this terror," Mr. Biden said.
+"Now, here we are, not 75 years later, but just 7 1/2 months later, and people are already forgetting, they're already forgetting that Hamas released this terror," Mr. Biden said.
 "I have not forgotten, nor have you, and we will not forget."

 Since the attack, there's been a "ferocious surge of antisemitism in America and around the world," Mr. Biden said.
 He said too many people are "denying, downplaying, rationalizing, ignoring the horrors of the Holocaust."